Chelsea Australian garden Olinda

 My garden in the Hunter Valley

 My 20+ year old native garden in the Hunter Valley has been a labour of love.
 And one of learning, experimentation and rework!
 Joyfully, the job is never done.
+Here are a series of articles Ive written over the years which tracks the garden (and my) journey.

 Native plant garden design